Forgiveness and Instructions

 Keep working with the same phrases on yourself until there is some relief — only then can you change your phrases and begin again with new phrases.
 Your phrases might be about forgiving yourself or for holding grudges, or for holding negative thoughts about someone.
 Keep your thoughts aimed at positive change and forgive any judgments.

 While forgiving, you might have a thought that comes up like, "I am not going to forgive this person because they are just plain mean...they don’t deserve forgiveness."
 Forgive that feeling, and then, keep on going.
 Soften and release those thoughts.
-Relax and re-smile as you return to forgiving.
+Relax as you return to forgiving.
 Ask yourself, “Do I want to change?”
 If so, then sincerely give up your attachment to feeling unwholesome thoughts about yourself and others.
 Change is good.
 Just do it!

 Remember, having a sad feeling is OK, and if tears come just let them come.
 Tears take the pressure off your heart and mind.
 It is a good thing.
 So, do not be tough on yourself.
 Just let those tears flow.
 Get some tissues or a towel and let them come.
 Your objective is to keep your forgiveness going and completely forgive yourself and others.
 Then, any attachment to those memories will just fade away.